 Then, he slammed headlong into another MALAV, nearly splitting it in half lengthwise . . . but he himself appeared completely unhurt.

-Quicker than any man should be allowed to react, he was on his feet running toward Keybounce.
+Quicker than any man should be allowed to react, this supersonic stranger was on his feet running toward Keybounce.
 His legs seemed to mince along the ground like an electric egg beater, stirring up horrible winds behind them.
 Then, he began kicking his legs back-and-forth even harder until they were moving too fast to be seen, and the resultant vibrations carried him skyward on a cone of thrumming air.
 He hovered in front of Keybounce.
 "You okay?
 You looked like you could use a hand there."

 "Y-yeah!"
 Keybounce said.
 "Thanks!
 I'm called —"